newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 **Finally** Refresh your Gradle project, either on command line or using your IDE plugin.

 #### Universal-Tween-Engine by locally mavenizing maven
-First, download and extract the tween-engine-api from it's repository \(https://code.google.com/p/java-universal-tween-engine/).
-To install this dependency and it's source files into your local maven repo, use these commands:
+First, download and extract the tween-engine-api from its repository \(https://code.google.com/p/java-universal-tween-engine/).
+To install this dependency and its source files into your local maven repo, use these commands:
 ```bash
 mvn install:install-file -Dfile=tween-engine-api.jar -DgroupId=aurelienribon -DartifactId=tweenengine -Dversion=6.3.3 -Dpackaging=jar